heroku/salesforce-buildpack/README.md

 - `STAGE=PROD`: Instructs the buildpack that this app stage is PROD.

 - `SFDX_AUTH_URL`: This should map to your production environment.

-## Quick Setup

-While you can setup Herokup Pipelines and CI manually, it helps to initially create using a command we provide.
-To get started, install the following plugin:

-`sfdx plugins:install @salesforce/plugins`

-Once installed, you can run the following command to create your Heroku Pipeline and setup CI:

-`sfdx force:pipelines:create `

-Once configured, you can immediately start using Heroku Pipelines and CI.